Kaiyi Auto: History

-In July 2022, Cowin Auto announced rebranding, changing its name to the more Chinese-sounding Kaiyi Auto and changing the brand name along with the entire visual identification of the models.
+In July 2022, Cowin Auto announced a rebranding, changing its name to the more Chinese-sounding Kaiyi Auto, along with the design language of the models.
 The company presented a series of prototypes heralding a completely new model range.
 In December of the same year, the company's first new model after the rebranding went on sale in the form of a large SUV Kaiyi Kunlun.
 In January 2023, Kaiyi officially began distributing its cars in Russia, also starting local production of the Xuandu sedan under the name Kaiyi E5 at the Avtotor plant in Kaliningrad.

 In October 2023, Kaiyi presented the first production model, an extension of the family of prototypes from the spring of the same year.
 A study of the i-EA 01 small electric hatchback evolved into the Kaiyi Shiyue.

 Transfer of shares to the city of Yibin

 In 2018, following a restructuring of the Chery shareholding, part of Cowin was sold to the city of Yibin through the subsidiaries Yibin Auto Industry Development Investment Co., Ltd. and Sichuan Yibin Pushi (PUSH) Group Co., Ltd. which took possession of 50.5% and 0.5% respectively.
 Chery Automobile retained a 49% stake.

 Yibin City paid a total of RMB 2.5 billion for a 51% stake in Cowin (valuing the company at around RMB 5 billion, about $800 million).
 Cowin Auto's headquarters moved to Yibin, Sichuan and the company changed its official name to Yibin Kaiyi (Cowin) Automobile Co., Ltd.

-On 7 January 2019 the new production plant in Yibin was inaugurated and the X5 goes into production.
+On 7 January 2019, the new production plant in Yibin was inaugurated and the X5 goes into production.
 Production at the Chery plant in Wuhu will continue for the X3 model.

-In 2022, Chery continued to reduce its shareholding in Kaiyi Auto and transferred it to the Yibin Municipal Government, which Chery retained a 18% stake.
+In 2022, Chery continued to reduce its shareholding in Kaiyi Auto and transferred it to the Yibin Municipal Government, while Chery retained a 18% stake.